Lumarstar/AISG_Foundations_In_AI/Intermediate Python/6__capstone_project.md

 ## Wrapping Up

 This concludes the capstone project!
-This set of notes would not have covered everything that Pandas, NumPy, Matplotlib can do, so do explore on your own!
+This set of notes would not have covered everything that Pandas, NumPy and Matplotlib can do, so do explore on your own!